Learning our heritage is important

-The Danville Heritage Festival, borne from the Iron Heritage Festival two decades ago, returned to the borough last week, drawing large crowds
+The Danville Heritage Festival, borne from the Iron Heritage Festival two decades ago, returned to Montour County last week, drawing large crowds.

 Even as we teeter on the brink with increases in COVID, it was nice to see the event go off as “normal” as possible.